adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 **Dezina Museum of Antiquities**
 Attached to Morgrave University, this building displays the relics recovered on the university’s many expeditions.

-Dezina Museum fi lls many of the mid-levels of Dalannan Tower.
+Dezina Museum fills many of the mid-levels of Dalannan Tower.
 Its collection would be even more impressive were it not for the strong tendency the University has to sell valuable artifacts rather than put them on display, not to mention the steady stream of items routinely stolen from the museum.
 More interesting (at least to some) than the museum’s displayed collection are its vaults, vast rooms below the publicly accessible areas of the museum that contain unopened crates of treasures waiting to be cataloged, shelves of artifacts deemed uninteresting, and a few secret rooms holding items too important or dangerous to put on public display.

 **Great Hall of Aureon**
 Sharn’s largest temple to the Sovereign Aureon, the Great Hall celebrates knowledge and learning.
 The clergy are sages and savants in a wide variety of fields.

 The grand temple to the god of knowledge at Morgrave University, the Great Hall of Aureon is an architectural marvel as well as a sacred site often visited by pilgrims.
-Scholars, scientists and artifi cers, and any others who seek knowledge have made a practice of spending the night in the Great Hall.
-They believe that inspiration will visit them while they sleep on the marble fl oor of the majestic temple.
-Some of Breland’s greatest minds through the ages have claimed that their greatest breakthroughs came after a night in the temple. [[Merrix d’Cannith]] (the grandfather of the current head of House Cannith in Sharn) attributed the invention of living constructs (the fi rst warforged) to stay in the Great Hall of Aureon.
+Scholars, scientists and artificers, and any others who seek knowledge have made a practice of spending the night in the Great Hall.
+They believe that inspiration will visit them while they sleep on the marble floor of the majestic temple.
+Some of Breland’s greatest minds through the ages have claimed that their greatest breakthroughs came after a night in the temple. [[Merrix d’Cannith]] (the grandfather of the current head of House Cannith in Sharn) attributed the invention of living constructs (the first warforged) to stay in the Great Hall of Aureon.

-The Great Hall also provides a place to fi nd experts in all fi elds.
-The temple staff represents the broad spectrum of scientifi c study, and if they do not know the answer to a question they can almost certainly fi nd someone who does.
-The ordained clergy of the Great Hall include experts, wizards, loremasters, and bards, as well as clerics, and position in the hierarchy of the temple has nothing to do with character class or fi eld of expertise.
+The Great Hall also provides a place to find experts in all fields.
+The temple staff represents the broad spectrum of scientific study, and if they do not know the answer to a question they can almost certainly find someone who does.
+The ordained clergy of the Great Hall include experts, wizards, loremasters, and bards, as well as clerics, and position in the hierarchy of the temple has nothing to do with character class or field of expertise.

 **Lareth Hall**
-Named after the founder of Morgrave University, Lareth Hall holds the University’s administrative and faculty offi ces.
+Named after the founder of Morgrave University, Lareth Hall holds the University’s administrative and faculty offices.
 This large domed structure at the center of the campus, situated at the top of Dalannan Tower, contains the office of president [[Larrian ir’Morgrave]], along with the bursar’s and registrar’s offices, and—in a large chamber at the top of the dome—the abode of [[Flamewind]], a gynosphinx.

 **Morgrave University Library**
 Centrally located on the University campus near the top of Dalannan Tower (just below the dome of Lareth Hall), the Morgrave University Library has the most extensive collection of books in all of Breland.
-It pales in comparison to the great library at Korranberg, but a signifi cant number of Zilargo expatriates live in Den’iyas and work to make the Morgrave Library the best resource it can be.
+It pales in comparison to the great library at Korranberg, but a significant number of Zilargo expatriates live in Den’iyas and work to make the Morgrave Library the best resource it can be.

 History is clearly a specialty of the University, and those using the Morgrave Library for research into the history of Sharn or Xen’drik gain advantage on history or investigation checks.